FCO Services’ Logistics teams recently helped to repatriate a World War One relic from one of the twentieth century’s worst maritime disasters.

 He also said “The handover has generated a great deal of positive comment and reflection in the South African press and has considerably assisted our Defence Section’s access and influence in the country as well as that of our FCO colleagues.”

-Over the years the account of the Mendi had become a symbol of racial injustice in South Africa where annual Mendi Day commemorations were discouraged by white-led governments.
+After 1917, the account of the Mendi became a symbol of racial injustice in South Africa.
+Annual Mendi Day commemorations were discouraged by white-led governments.

 Upon receiving the bell from the British Prime Minister, President Cyril Ramaphosa said, “The gift of this bell is like returning their souls (those who perished) to the land of their birth.”